 We pride ourselves on being "The Bank That's Not Too Big to Care".
-Our employees are pledged to provide personlized local service unmatched by any other big bank, local bank or credit union.
+Our employees are pledged to provide personalized local service that's different than any other big bank, local bank or credit union.

-Each depositor is insured by the Federal Deposit Insurance Corporation (FDIC) to at least $250,000 at Colonial.
+Every Colonial depositor's funds are insured by the Federal Deposit Insurance Corporation (FDIC) to at least $250,000 at Colonial.
 All deposits over and above this amount are covered by the Share Insurance Fund (SIF) established by the legislature in 1934 to protect deposits in Massachusetts Chartered Co-operative Banks.

 Colonial Co-operative Bank's mission statement emphasizes our bank's local commitment to customers and employees, as well as our customer-focused orientation.

 Colonial is an organization of valued employees who work hard to be a trusted part of your life and finances.
 We're focused on helping Consumers and Businesses meet their financial planning and servicing needs in a way that is both personal and professional.

 We employ well-trained, friendly employees who build lasting relationships by providing valuable products and services, leading-edge technology and positive 'can-do' attitudes.

 Here's a brief history of how Chairtown, Winchendon and Baldwinville Co-operative Banks became Colonial.

 - • On September 30, 1975, Winchendon Co-operative Bank merged with Chair-Town Co-operative to create Colonial Co-operative Bank.